run-ai/docs/docs/admin/admin-ui-setup/admin-ui-users.md

 1. Login to the Users area of the Run:ai User interface at `company-name.run.ai`.
 2. On the top right, select "Add New Users".
 3. Choose a User name and email.
 4. Select Roles.
 More than one role can be selected.
-The available roles are:
+The available roles are (see [Roles and permissions](#roles-and-permissions)):
     * **Administrator**: Can manage Users and install Clusters.
     * **Editor**: Can manage Projects and Departments.
     * **Viewer**: View-only access to the Run:ai User Interface.